quachthetruong/quachthetruong.github.io/content/posts/technical/postgres-cost-estimation.md

 How would you approach this query?
 The intuitive flow would be: filter each table first, then join.
 Make tables smaller first, then start joining.
 Quite intuitive, right?

+This intuitive approach represents **rule-based optimization** - applying fixed rules regardless of data characteristics.
 But what if `table_b` has only `100` rows while `table_a` has `10` million?
 The join could eliminate `99.99%` of the data before the expensive filter operation.
 In the early days of databases, query optimizers used rule-based approaches that couldn't handle such scenarios effectively.

-This is where cost-based optimization shines.
+This is where **cost-based optimization** shines - the solution PostgreSQL adopted.
 PostgreSQL imagines **all possible execution scenarios** - considering table statistics, cardinality, storage characteristics (SSD vs HDD), and different access methods (sequential scan, index scan, nested loop join, merge join).
 It then calculates costs for each approach and picks the cheapest one.

 Here's how PostgreSQL shows these costs in practice: